EvannKurzawa/ANDES-Forecast/README.md

 The public scripts generate and analyze the core CCF and Bayesian-evidence products, but they do not automatically reproduce every table, figure, target-selection step, convergence diagnostic, or comparison run shown in the paper.

+Note:
+The public versions of these scripts have been cleaned/simplified for release.
+Some internal sanity checks, debugging routines, error-searching utilities, convergence diagnostics, and cluster-specific safeguards used during the full analysis have been removed.
+As a result, future modifications or incorrect inputs may fail silently or produce misleading outputs if the expected files, directory structure, units, or runtime environment are not respected.
+Users are encouraged to inspect intermediate products carefully and add their own validation checks when adapting the pipeline.

 ---

 ## Reference